literallyEllie/elliepotato-api-go/README.md

 | :-------: | :------------------: | :-------: |
 | plugin-id | ID of plugin to get. | Yes       |

+### Responses:
-If "plugin-id" is not a registered plugin, will return 404 error.
+* If "plugin-id" is not a registered plugin, will return 404 error.
+* A 200 OK response will be returned with no additional information.

 ## Service methods